Perth Concert Hall is a modern space with a stunning auditorium and capacity of 1,186 seated.

 Visit our Festival Friends pages to find out more.

-Multi-buy discounts for 'Best Friends' are limited to 4 tickets per event.
+Multi-buy discounts for 'Best and Lifetime Friends' are limited to four tickets per event.
 Otherwise, there is generally no limit, within reason.
 Very occasionally, we may choose to limit the number of tickets available to each individual for very popular concerts.

 You can sign up for our e-newsletter online by completing this form